Acquired: Traded to Boston by Colorado for Matt Hendricks, June 24, 2008.

 TRANSACTIONS: Colorado's second pick (third round), 61st overall, in the 2002 NHL Entry Draft ...
 Traded to Boston by Colorado for Matt Hendricks, June 24, 2008.

 ETC: Full name, John Paul Boychuk ...
 Nickname, Boych ...
-Wife, Sheena ...
+Wife, Sheena; twin daughters Kenzie and Zoey ...
 Was awarded a penalty shot on Apr.
 10, 2013, becoming the first Boston defenseman to take one since Ray Bourque on Mar.
 19, 1994 ...
 His six playoff goals in 2013 were more than he has scored in any one NHL regular season.

-CONTRACT STATUS: Is in year two of a three-year contract with an NHL cap figure of $3,366,667.
+CONTRACT STATUS: Is in year three of a three-year contract with an NHL cap figure of $3,366,667.

 Game - Jan.
 5, 2008 vs. NY Islanders